LGBTQ history in South Dakota: 2010–present

 In 2012, Angie Buhl became the first openly LGBT public official in South Dakota upon her coming out as bisexual.
 Buhl had been elected to South Dakota's legislature in 2011.

 Shortly after same-sex marriage was legalized in the U.S. by Obergefell v.
 Hodges on June 26, 2015, the first same-sex marriage license in South Dakota was granted to Melissa Eidson and Misty Collins in Rapid City, who also became the first same-sex couple to marry in South Dakota later that day.

 On January 12, 2016, South Dakota came into the public eye when Congress introduced House Bill 1008, which would have restricted bathroom and locker room use by transgender students to the ones that correlated with their sex assigned at birth, not their gender identity.
 The bill was passed in the House of Representatives on January 27 and by the Senate on February 16.
 The bill was subsequently vetoed by Governor Dennis Daugaard on March 2; a veto override failed the following day.
 Several LGBT and human rights organizations actively opposed the measure, including the American Civil Liberties Union, Human Rights Campaign, and the Gay, Lesbian and Straight Education Network.

+South Dakota's first LGBT and Two Spirit resource center, the Prism Community Center, opened on October 23, 2023.
+Founded by the Transformation Project, the center functions as their headquarters and as a community space.